ewolff/microservice-kubernetes/README.md

 service to an external load balancer.
 This does not work on minikube so it can only be accessed at a specific port on the minikube host.

+* To remove all services and deployments tun `remove-kubernetes.sh`.

 Apache HTTP Load Balancer
 ------------------------